sakthy1127/apiAutomation/README.md

 7)Test Reports will auto generated under the allure-results **Note:**
-The report will be displayed in the browser, if not plz go the project location and execute the below command "allure server"
+The report will be displayed in the browser, if not plz go the project location and execute the below command "allure serve"

 Sample run report image is under sampleReportImage folder